Nath9666/info--Web-Development-for-IT-Engineer/Lab4/Rapport.md

 > You probably tested your routes by directly changing the URL.
 However, a normal user clicks on links and buttons.
 Help them by adding a link to the header that targets the /conversations routes.
 That link should only be visible for logged users.
 It must use the <router-link />.

 So we modify the baseHeader.vue file to add the link to the about page and the conversation page.

+### Question 7

+> What is the performance difference between:
+- <a href="/conversations">Conversation</a>
+- <router-link to="/conversations">Conversations</router-link>

+The difference is that the first one will reload the page and the second one will not reload the page.

+### Exercice 8

+> In the case the user tries to access /conversations without being logged-in, it should be redirected to the home page.
+Use a guard to implement this behaviour.